carbon-language/carbon-lang/docs/project/cpp_style_guide.md

 ### Static and global variables

 -   Global variables should be declared `constexpr`.
--   If necessary to have global state, prefer functions which return a pointer to a function-local static variable.
+-   If necessary to have global state, prefer functions that return a pointer to a function-local static variable.
 -   Ensure function-local static variables do not run a destructor on program shutdown.